 - We also consulted with older people to identify their needs.

 Experience shows that voluntary groups often flounder as individuals move on and there will be an investment in providing the support, motivation and training needed to preserve continuity and inspire new ideas.

 NMS realises that, like in many areas, there are teenagers and young adults who do not readily respond to offers of support and are suspicious of formal attempts at service provision.
 That's why since 2018 we have commissioned Spark2Life to support and empower young peple out and about in the community.

-Based on what you told us between May 2019 and July 2020, from 2021 we aim to provide the following, under Social Activities and Cohesion:
+Based on what you told us in our resident survey (May 2019 - July 2020), we aim to provide the following, under Social activities & cohesion partnership plan:

 - Community Cuppa & Crafts, Coffee Stop, Family Fun & Reading Club

 - Seasonal events

 - Youth club and youth projects

 - Covid Contingency Pot of funds